Scorecards with attached resources

 Use cases

-How to create scorecard with attached file or resource
+How to create a scorecard with an attached file or resource

-4. If your workspace supports per-entry attachments: open a coaching question / criterion row and attach the relevant resource; repeat as needed.
+- If your workspace supports per-entry attachments: open a coaching question or criterion row and attach the relevant resource.
+Repeat as needed.

 Quick reference